Apjue/Teal/README.md

 # Teal
 Teal is a RPG which is still in progress.
+It may still have bugs